-Stewart Brentnall is the Chief Investment Officer of Tcorp, the asset management arm of state of NSW.
-In this interview we discuss the fund’s move towards a total portfolio approach, how TCorp views partnerships with fund managers and his thoughts on the Canadian Model.
+Stewart Brentnall is the Chief Investment Officer of Tcorp, the asset management arm of NSW.
+In this interview, we discuss the fund’s move towards a total portfolio approach, how TCorp views partnerships with fund managers and his thoughts on the Canadian Model.

 Overview of podcast with Stewart Brentnall: